International Women’s Day 2021

 Victoria Reggie Kennedy, attorney, and advocate for issues affecting lives of women, children, and families

-Jeanne Shaheen, Former NH governor, and current US Senate member
+Jeanne Shaheen, Former NH Governor, and current US Senate Member

 Rya Weickert Zobel, Federal Judge of the US District Court, District of MA

-Dr. Charlotte Yeh, CMO of AARP
+Dr. Charlotte Yeh, CMO, AARP